ElementAstro/atom-docs/src/content/docs/en/extra/boost/system.md

 ---
-title: Boost System Wrapper Documentation
+title: Boost System Wrapper
-description: Detailed documentation for the Boost System Wrapper in the atom::extra::boost namespace, including custom Error, Exception, and Result classes for simplified error handling in C++.
+description: Detailed for the Boost System Wrapper in the atom::extra::boost namespace, including custom Error, Exception, and Result classes for simplified error handling in C++.
 ---

-# Boost System Wrapper Documentation

-## Overview

-This C++ header file provides a wrapper around Boost.System's error handling mechanisms.
-It defines custom `Error`, `Exception`, and `Result` classes in the `atom::extra::boost` namespace.
-These classes aim to simplify error handling and provide a more modern C++ interface for dealing with errors and results.

 ## Table of Contents